Board of Directors

 Ellen McLemore joins the GCC board with over 30 years of experience in all areas of choral music, piano pedagogy and as a collaborative pianist.
 She received a Bachelor’s in Music Edication, vocal performance from Wesleyan College, Macon, GA.
 As co-founder of Chorale des Amis, Youth Choirs of Acadiana, a non-profit children's community choir in Lafayette, Louisiana, the choirs were invited to sing at Carnegie Hall in their first year and with the Acadians Symphony Orchestra on several occsssions as well as performed throughout the community.
 Ellen and her husband live in Athens where she is a realtor at 5Market Realty.
 She continues to accompany for schools and churches, and fill in as director of church choirs where needed.
 As an avid supporter of the performing arts, Ellen is a past member of the American Choral Directors Association, Southern Division planning committee, currently serves as president-elect for the Athens Symphony Orchestra and is most excited to serve as president of the Georgia Children’s Choir.

-Vice President
+President Elect

 Avery Mason